 INSTANCE_ID: the permanent identifier for the instance

 If any tablets in the cluster are hot, the terminal displays output similar to the following.
-Hot tablets are listed in descending order of CPU usage.
+Hot tablets in a cluster are listed in descending order of CPU usage.

 TABLE CPU_USAGE START_TIME END_TIME START_KEY END_KEY test-data 89.3 2021-12-14T01:19:57+00:00 2021-12-14T01:20:57+00:00 user29333893046… user29333893046… test-data 22.8 2021-12-14T01:04:59+00:00 2021-12-14T01:06:59+00:00 user29333893046… user29345657428… test-data 20.9 2021-12-14T01:18:56+00:00 2021-12-14T01:20:56+00:00 user54519105346… user545293 test-data 16.5 2021-12-14T01:18:56+00:00 2021-12-14T01:20:56+00:00 user49196524328… user49206